IgniteUI/igniteui-docfx/en/components/input_group.md

 ---

 ## Input Group
-<p class="highlight">The Ignite UI for Angular Input Group component allows developers to create easy-to-use, aesthetic forms with validation and error handling.</p>
+<p class="highlight">The Ignite UI for Angular controls can easily be used in Reactive Forms that provide a model-driven approach for handling form inputs.</p>
 <div class="divider--half"></div>

 ### Demo